Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### End to End Encrypted (Telegram style)
-ooooohhhhh, this one is an interesting case.
-End to End encryption.
-More like half assed work.
-This is by no means end to end encryption as the server has all your keys and can decrypt your messages anytime.
-It can defend against MITM attacks.
-But really though, it can decrypted on the server side.
-And thw worst of all, Not all telegram is end to end encrypted.
+This is an intriguing situation, to say the least.
+End to end encrypted?
+It's more like a half-assed job.
+The server possesses all of your keys and can decode your messages at any time, thus this isn't end-to-end encryption.
+It has the ability to defend against MITM attacks.
+However, it can be decrypted on the server side.
+Worse yet, not all telegrams are end-to-end encrypted.

 ### End to End Encrypted (Signal Style) (Whatsapp use this and many e2e encrypted use the Signal way(aka the Signal protocol))
-This is the true end to end encrypted.
-These guys pioneered the new wave of e2e encrypted apps.
-And they are truly end to end encrypted and no one except the parties involved can see the messages.
-True end to end encryption.
+This is real end-to-end encryption.
+These folks were the first to create e2e encrypted apps.
+And the messages are genuinely end-to-end encrypted, with no one other than the parties engaged having access to them.
+Encryption that works from beginning to end..

 ### IRC or Slack
 This is an old messaging type.
 It isn't encrypted and MITM attack is possible.
 Not many people use it these days.
 But in the earlier days on the internet, this was used a lot.
 So no problem of encountering this these days.